oOPHINOo/dotfiles/README.md

 # dotfiles
 In the shadows these files lurk.
 Invisible to most.
-Carrying out their interests they way they best please.
+Carrying out their interests in the way they best please.